7 min read

 "What's wrong with how I look?"

-She knew full well how she looked, soaked through in her fluffy fur outfit.
+She knew well enough what she looked like in her fluffy fur outfit, soaked through.

-"I thought you two went for a swim.
-You went out wearing that in this weather?"
+"I thought you two went swimming or something.
+You went out in this weather wearing that?"

 "Mm.
 Should I?"

 "Sure.
-While you're at it, I'd appreciate if you did the laundry and ironing yourself too."
+While you're at it, it'd be great if you'd do the laundry and ironing too."

 "Take it off."

 "No, never mind.
-I'll be in my room soon anyway."
+I'm going inside soon anyway."

 It felt like everyone in the castle was watching them.
 Someone even whistled mischievously.

-Moreover, the black shirt Vigo wore under his coat didn't look warm at all.
-She couldn't be sure if the reason it looked thicker than expected was because he wore undershirts or because his torso was thick.
-She had poor night vision, and even when she'd seen his half-naked body last night, the room had been dark...
+Besides, the black shirt Vigo wore under his coat didn't look warm at all.
+Whether it looked thicker than expected because he wore undershirts or because his torso was thick, she couldn't be certain.
+Her night vision was poor, and when she'd seen his half-naked body last night, the room had been dark...

 "Should I take it off for you?"

-Vigo held out his coat with a straight face.
+Vigo held out his coat and became serious.

-His coat, which she grumbled as she put on, was leather without even padding.
+The coat she put on while grumbling was leather without even padding.

-He clicked his tongue, looking at her as if still dissatisfied.
-He dumped the soaked, heavy fur onto Rix like throwing it and said.
+He clicked his tongue while looking at her, still dissatisfied.
+He tossed the heavy, wet fur to Rix like discarding it and said.

 "Make her bathe as soon as she gets to her room and give her medicine."